MatiasDesuu/ThinkNote/README.md

-# 📘 NoteThink
+# 📘 ThinkNote

-**NoteThink** is a comprehensive productivity and knowledge management application designed to help you organize your ideas, tasks, and thoughts efficiently.
+**ThinkNote** is a comprehensive productivity and knowledge management application designed to help you organize your ideas, tasks, and thoughts efficiently.
 Built with Flutter, it offers a cross-platform experience that works seamlessly on **desktop** (Windows and Linux) and **mobile** (Android).

 <p><strong><span style="color:#d35400">Important</span>:</strong> I'm not a developer, I'm just a simple guy that uses AI to make apps that thinks are useful for himself (and maybe others too).</p>